abde1khaliq/Kribton/docs/docs/tutorial-task-manager.md

 ```

 !!! warning
     `update_task` passes the request body straight into `.update(**data)`.
-If the client sends a field that isn't a real column on `Task`, this raises `AttributeError` — which is why it's caught explicitly above.
+If the client sends a field that isn't a real column on `Task`, this raises `AttributeError`,  which is why it's caught explicitly above.
 Kribton doesn't have global exception-handling middleware yet, so unhandled errors elsewhere will still surface as a generic failure.

 ## 7. Set up the database